 Access: You can reach the entrance of the tower from Dymchurch High Street.
 There is a pay and display car park opposite, not managed by English Heritage.
 View details.

 Opening Times: The exterior is available to view any reasonable time during daylight hours.
-The interior is currently available to view by appointment only by calling 01304 211067.
-It will be open weekend afternoons from 15th July.
+The interior will be open for viewing 2pm-4pm weekends and bank holidays Easter - October inclusive.
 View details.

 Train: The tower is around a 5min walk from Dymchurch Station on the Romney, Hythe & Dymchurch Railway.